Deployment

 # kubectl apply -k envs/eks/

-The wazuh-wui user is the user to connect with the Wazuh API by default.
-Follow these steps to change the password.
+The wazuh-wui user is the default user used to connect to the Wazuh server API.
+Follow the steps below to change the password.

 Note